Understanding Monoids using real life examples

 since ==> f1 (+) (f2 (+) f3) is same as (f1 (+) f2) (+) f3

-- it makes it possible to parallelise the reduction of such large sets of functions so long as the sequence is maintained while performing recursive combinations.
+Otherwise, the client will have to be aware of the internal logic of all the functions and the correct way of combining them!- it makes it possible to parallelise the reduction of such large sets of functions so long as the sequence is maintained while performing recursive combinations.

 For e.g. computing sum of List(1,2,...n) can be parallelised by performing additions on partitioned chunks and recursively adding the partial results to arrive at a final result.
 This is possible due to associativity of the sum operation.